 The Advancing Cybersecurity Risk Management Conference is a continuation of the annual Cybersecurity Framework Workshops, and we’ve added even more topics and stakeholder groups associated with NIST projects:

 ANNUAL NATIONAL CYBERSECURITY SUMMIT

-The Cybersecurity and Infrastructure Security Agency (CISA) is hosting the 3rd Annual National Cybersecurity Summit.
-The Cybersummit will bring together stakeholders from across the country for a four-week series focused on CISA’s mission to “Defend Today, Secure Tomorrow” with presentations from targeted leaders across government, academia, and industry.
+The Cybersecurity and Infrastructure Security Agency (CISA) is hosting the Annual National Cybersecurity Summit.
+The Cybersummit will bring together stakeholders from across the country to focus on CISA’s mission to “Defend Today, Secure Tomorrow” with presentations from targeted leaders across government, academia, and industry.

 The Cybersummit is intended to be an inclusive event and will be particularly valuable for senior leaders, CISOs, general counsels, and policy experts at public and private sector organizations who have shown a commitment to advancing cybersecurity and risk management discussions.

 CAE VIRTUAL CAREER FAIR

 Location: Virtual | Date: TBD